irisdotsh/tor-middle-guard-relay/README.md

 The example [docker-compose.yml](https://github.com/irisdotsh/tor-middle-guard-relay/blob/main/docker-compose.yml) file looks for a .env file with these variables set.

-Deploy the container: `docker-compose up -d tor-middle-guard-relay`
+Deploy the container: `docker compose up -d tor-middle-guard-relay`

 **NOTE**: Make sure your firewall allows inbound and outbound tcp traffic to and from the OR_PORT.